jozefg/drafts/equality.markdown

 our equality proofs falls on users.
 Furthermore, we lose the ability to talk about observational equality.

-Observational equality is the idea that two types are equal when they can produce identical results no matter how they're used.
+Observational equality is the idea that two "thingies" are indistinguishable by any test.

 It's clear that we can prove that if `Id x y`, then `f x = f y`, but it's less clear how to go the other way and prove something like

     fun_ext : (A B : Set)(f g : A → B)
              → ((x : A) → Id (f x) (g x)) → Id f g fun_ext f g p = ??

-This can be introduced as an axiom but we have to sacrifice one of the following
+This can be introduced as an axiom but to maintain our inductively defined equality type we have to sacrifice one of the following

  1. Coherence